Deep Neural Network Based Accelerated Failure Time Models using Rank Loss: Introduction

-The aforementioned development in AFT modeling approach is mostly based on the assumption that the effects of covariates are linear or, more generally, parametric.
-This simplified depiction of the covariates effects has several benefits including a direct summary of the covariate effect that allows for a straightforward and intuitive interpretation of the covariate effect.
-Meanwhile, when the underlying relationship between covariates and failure times is complex and nonlinear, this linear modeling approach may be too restrictive and lead to biased results since it does not properly reflect the true underlying relationship.
-This could be even more problematic when a prediction of survival times is of main interest, as is the case in many clinical and biological studies.
-In this situation, a more accurate prediction is anticipated by imposing a nonlinear relationship that nonparametrically models the mean function part.
-Some efforts have been made to allow a nonparametric modeling of AFT models under the framework of the smoothing spline with penalization \citep{leng2007accelerated}.
+The aforementioned development of the AFT modeling approach is based mostly on the assumption that the effects of covariates are linear or, more generally, parametric.
+This simplified depiction of the covariate effect has several benefits, including a direct summary of the covariate effect that allows its straightforward and intuitive interpretation.
+Meanwhile, when the underlying relationship between covariates and failure times is complex and non-linear, this linear modeling approach may be too restrictive and lead to biased results, as it does not properly reflect the true underlying relationship.
+This could be even more problematic when predicting survival times is the main interest, as is the case in many clinical and biological studies.
+In this situation, a more accurate prediction is anticipated by imposing a non-linear relationship that nonparametrically models the mean function part.
+Some efforts have been made to allow for nonparametric modeling of AFT models under the framework of the smoothing spline with penalization \citep{leng2007accelerated}.
 Although interaction terms can also be handled in this approach, low-order terms are typically considered to control the model complexity \citep{huang2000functional,leng2007accelerated}.
-Deep neural networks (DNNs) have been shown to be particularly successful in addressing nonlinearity and interactions \citep{katzman2018deepsurv,kvamme2019time}.
-In this manuscript, we propose a DNN-based model and algorithm, referred to as DeepR-AFT.
+Deep neural networks (DNNs) have been shown to be particularly successful in addressing non-linearity and interactions \citep{katzman2018deepsurv,kvamme2019time}.
+In this manuscript, we propose a DNN-based model and algorithm referred to as DeepR-AFT.